671.0B+ configurations evaluated across recorded experiments

 What remains unknown

-• Whether K4 contains null characters (plausible but unproven; the statistical evidence was retired)
+• Whether K4 contains null characters under any independently justified rule; the old statistical null palette is retired